nicodesh/GDPR-Module/README.md

-# GDPR Module
+# Cookie Level for GDPR Module

-I made this module for Digimood, a webmarketing agency.
+This module makes your life easier to be GDPR compliant about the Cookie Privacy Policy.

-This module make your life easier to be GDPR compliant about the Cookie Privacy Policy.
+This webusers will be able to choice between three consent levels : technical cookies, analytics cookies, marketing cookies.

 ## Getting Started